ybai69/COVID-19-Change-Point-Detection/README.md

 #### State-Level

-Code for reproduce state-level results can be found in the [Covid-19-stat.R](Covid-19-state.R)  and [Covid-19-state-prediction.R](Covid-19-state-prediction.R).
+Code to reproduce state-level results can be found in the [Covid-19-stat.R](Covid-19-state.R)  and [Covid-19-state-prediction.R](Covid-19-state-prediction.R).

 Latest version of [State-level COVID-19 data](states-08-18.csv) can be found in the [New York times repository](https://raw.githubusercontent.com/nytimes/covid-19-data/master/us-states.csv)